5 Ways to Cool Your Home and Save Energy This Summer

 Want to turn off that cash-guzzling, energy-hogging A/C but don’t want to sweat it out either?
 Here are 5 tips to cool your home and your family while saving money AND the environment.
 With our help you’ll reduce that carbon footprint in no time.

-Luckily, we haven’t had too many sweltering summer long heat waves but you never know when one will hit, especially in August.
+Luckily, we haven’t had too many sweltering summer-long heat waves.
+However, you never know when one might hit, especially in August.
 With those hot and humid days comes those really high energy bills… (Sigh…)

 Stay cool this summer with these 5 tips…